(This guide is constantly updated. Please check back frequently.)

 Most professional journals publish "Instructions for Authors" on their web site where this specific issue is addressed.

 Submit the following items in a 9" x 12" envelope AFTER your dissertation has been approved in the ETD system:

 - a final PDF version of your dissertation on a CD, which must be included in a hard

 plastic case with a label containing your name, institution, and year of graduation;

 - an extra title page;

 - the completed copy of the ProQuest Dissertation Publishing Agreement form (see below).
 Attach the following items to the agreement form: (1) permission letters for previously

-copyrighted materials; (2) permission letters to reproduce copyrighted images, videos,
+copyrighted materials and (2) permission letters to reproduce copyrighted images,

-graphics, animation, data and images of individuals; and (3) IRB or IACUC approval
+videos, graphics, animation, data and images of individuals.

-- the completed copy of the Survey of Earned Doctorates (see below).
+- the confirmation page for the Survey of Earned Doctorates (see below).